tjnull/cygor/README.md

   banner  Cygor tool banner (Warning it is large!) scan    Automated scanner to discover hosts and services.
 (Will require root/sudo privileges for scanning). parse   Analyze a NMAP scan file (nmap, gnmap, xml) and extract each host that is running a common service.
-Will create seperate hostlists for each service. enum    Loads enumeration modules that are located in the cygor modules directory. web     Loads Cygor's Web UI and will allow you to interact with it by supplying data you have collected with Cygor.
+Will create seperate hostlists for each service. enum    Loads enumeration modules that are located in the Cygor modules directory. web     Loads Cygor's Web UI and will allow you to interact with it by supplying data you have collected with Cygor.
 ```